-Description: In this course communication skills are developed through hands-on application.
+Description: In this course, communication skills are developed through hands-on application.
 Students can choose examples related to their careers.
-Participants define a problem, collect research using print sources, the Internet, interviews and questionnaires, and present their findings in reports.
-Recommended prerequisite: Post-secondary basic level communications course.
+Students define a problem, collect research using print sources, the Internet, interviews and questionnaires, and present their findings in reports.

 The College reserves the right to alter information including requirements and fees and to cancel at any time a program, course, or program major or option; to change the location and/or term in which a program or course is offered; to change the program curriculum as necessary to meet current competencies in the job market or for budgetary reasons; or to withdraw an offer of admission both prior to and after its acceptance by an applicant or student because of insufficient applications or registrations, over-acceptance of offers of admission, budgetary constraints, or for other such reasons.
 In the event the College exercises such a right, the College’s sole liability will be the return of monies paid by the applicant or student to the College.